mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 In order to do this we can:

 - Set the value of `main` to the ES5 UMD bundle.
-- Set the value of `jsnext:main` to the entry file of the `esm` version of the app. `jsnext:main` is field in `package.json` that bundlers such as rollup and webpack 2 expect to find ES2015 version of the code.
+- Set the value of `module` to the path of the entry file of the `esm` version of the app. `module` is field in `package.json` that bundlers such as rollup and webpack 2 expect to find ES2015 version of the code.
+Note that some old versions of the bundlers use `jsnext:main` instead of `module` so we need to set both properties.

 In the end our [`package.json`](https://github.com/mgechev/ngresizable) can look something like: